How Your Mother Met Me: Production

 In interviews before it aired, Carter Bays stated that the episode is "a fun little Disneyland tour through the series from the perspective of someone outside the group".
 He also added that they used some "fun trickery" to incorporate scenes from the pilot and other past episodes.
 Unlike the 100th episode, which Bays said was more of a celebration of the cast, he stated that the 200th episode was "a different kind of story ... but it felt like the right one to do in terms of the greater story of the show."

 There were a few mistakes in the episode; for instance, the St. Patrick's Day scene was said to take place in April.
 Carter Bays stated that these will be fixed for future airings of the episode.

 Critical reception

 "How Your Mother Met Me" received critical acclaim, and is regarded as one of the strongest episodes of the series.
-As of June 2025, "How Your Mother Met Me" is rated 1 out of 208 episodes of How I Met Your Mother on IMDb.
+As of June 2026, "How Your Mother Met Me" is rated 1 out of 208 episodes of How I Met Your Mother on IMDb.

 Donna Bowman of The A.V.
 Club graded the episode an A−, saying it was "exactly what we need as we enter this final stretch of the series."

 Max Nicholson of IGN gave the episode 8.5/10, calling it "both entertaining and heartwarming."

-Alan Sepinwall from HitFix praised the episode as "lovely" saying, "overall it did about as good a job as possible as a single episode could at both telling a story of the Mother’s last seven years, while weaving her into the larger continuity of the series."
+Alan Sepinwall of HitFix praised the episode as "lovely" saying, "overall it did about as good a job as possible as a single episode could at both telling a story of the Mother’s last seven years, while weaving her into the larger continuity of the series."